dashbird/site/content/blog/Lambda-Metrics.md

 idle for too long.

 ## Optimizing the right resource
-Amazon's "Pay for what you use policy" involves two factors (other than the number of requests) the time and the memory.
-With Dashbird you can not only see how often do you encounter these cold starts but all the toll they take on your resource.

-Okay, so we have listed quite a few problems, now let's solve them one after another.
-Some combination of the following solutions can help you with this annoying problem at a lower cost:
+Okay, so we have listed quite a few problems, now let's solve a few of them.
+Some combination of the following solutions can help you with achieve a desirable balance between responsive applications and lower bills.

 ###  1. Increase your memory resource
-Increasing the memory usage may result in faster execution of your function, and that may reduce the time of execution significantly enough to accommodate for the latencies caused by cold starts.
-This results in a happier user experience.
-Moreover, this is the easiest hypothesis to test.
+Increasing the memory allocation is accompanied by an implicit increase in CPU allocation as well.
+This may very well result in <a href="https://github.com/epsagon/lambda-memory-performance-benchmark" target="_blank">faster execution</a> of your function and that can reduce the time of execution quite enough to accommodate for the latencies caused by cold starts.
+This directly improves the user experience.
+Moreover, this is the easiest hypothesis to test, in case of higher latencies.
 The first line of defense for your DevOps team.
-It may sound counter-intuitive but it can also reduce your
-AWS bill.

->Increasing the amount of memory allocated may reduce the billable time of the function.
-The trade off between memory and time can be beneficial despite many cold starts, simply because the main execution is a lot quicker.
-It can result in both lower bills and lower latencies.
+>AWS allocates more CPU power, if you allocate more memory to your Lambda function.

 ### 2. Keep the functions warm
-You can have a cron job running, whose only task would be to invoke many instances of your function just before the time of expected bursts in traffic.
-For example, you can analyse your Dashbird metrics to infer such periodic bursts for a particular function.
-That gives you enough information to configure a simple cron job that'd warm up the functions beforehand.
-It also solves the concurrency issue because if you artificially invoke a many instances of the function when the real users arrive they won't repeat the same.
+Another way to tackle this issue is to artificially and periodically cold start your lambda containers, so when the real-world work load comes in, there are hundereds of tiny little lambda instances prepared for a mighty battle.
+There's a <a href="https://github.com/FidelLimited/serverless-plugin-warmup" target="_blank">plugin</a> that'd automate this for you.

->Dashbird can help you see the patterns hiding in the users' behavior.
-Use it to accurately time your warm up calls and you will save significant amount on your bills, since making numerous requests is often cheaper than increasing memory.
+>Dashbird can help you see patterns hiding in users' behavior.
+Use it to time your warm up calls.
+Making numerous requests is often cheaper than increasing memory.

 ### 3. Optimize your code
 Possibly the cruelest option would be to ask your developers to optimize their code.
 This doesn't necessarily involve making changes in the actual logic or functionality but one can often trim down the dependencies and make the function a bit more lightweight.

-If possible, you should stick to languages like Node.js, Go or Python since they have significantly lower cold start time than their
+If possible, you should stick to languages like <a href="https://read.acloud.guru/comparing-aws-lambda-performance-of-node-js-python-java-c-and-go-29c1163c2581" target="_blank">Node.js and Python</a> since they have significantly lower cold start time than their
 C# or Java counter-parts.

 > If possible stick to Python or Node.js for your Lambda functions.